mjwall/okhttp-test/README.md

 # Is this an okhttp bug?

 This project shows what I have observed using okhttp to hit a crate.io blob store.
+I used it create https://github.com/square/okhttp/issues/3964, which was solved by adding a Connection: close header to the request.

+--

 What appears to be happening, is this: